tetzank/homepage/content/posts/coat-edsl-for-codegen.md

 Hence, some of the expressions and statements for which we know the inputs can be evaluated and the whole program transformed into a specialized form for this partial input.
 The specialized program ought to be faster as we already evaluated parts of its expressions.

-C++ provides languages features to support this concept like constant expressions.
+C++ provides language features to support this concept like constant expressions.
 Constant expressions are evaluated during compilation when all inputs are constants.
 Only their results leak to the runtime of the program.
 The point in time for the transformation is restricted to compile-time.